silverstripe/silverstripe-framework/docs/en/howto/pagination.md

 If there is more than one page, this block will render a set of pagination controls in the form `[1] ...
 [3] [4] [[5]] [6] [7] ...
 [10]`.

+## Paginating Custom Lists

+In some situations where you are generating the list yourself, the underlying list will already contain only the items that you wish to display on the current page.
+In this situation the automatic limiting done by `[api:PaginatedList]` will break the pagination.
+You can disable automatic limiting using the `[api:PaginatedList->setLimitItems()]` method when using custom lists.